zama-ai/concrete/docs/core-features/bit_extraction.md

 assert circuit.encrypt_run_decrypt(-12) == 0b_10  # -12 == 0b_10100 (in two's complement)
 ```

-Lastly, here is a practical use case of bit extraction.
+### Use case example
+Here's a practical example that uses bit extraction to determine if a number is even:

 ```python
 import numpy as np